Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 The order of the bits is this (where each digit is a chest index in hex). \
 76543210 FEDCBA98 ...

+Note: There is a chest sub-file with index 256 inside Chest_data.amb.
+It is completely empty and is not used at all in the game.
+It can't be used because the chest index is stored as a byte and a byte can only store values up to 255.

+### Door locked states

+There can be up to 256 doors.
+Each one has a bit similar to the chest ones.
+Door index 0 uses the first bit (lsb of the first byte) and so on.
+The door events specify a door index from 0 to 38.

+Note: The door to Kire's treasure room uses the same door index as one of the doors in Crook's cellar.
+I guess this is a bug as doors on the forest moon have higher door indices in general and this is chest index 0.
+So opening one of them should open the other one as well.
+The one in Crook's cellar can be opened by a lockpick or using the ability lockpicking.
+But in some tests the door in Kire's residence was still locked even when the other door was opened.
+So maybe it is reset by some event?
+Would be interesting if the door in Crook's cellar is locked again after returning from forest moon without opening the door to Kire's treasure room.

 ### Game options